exercism/javascript/exercises/concept/regular-chatbot/.docs/introduction.md

 const regex = new RegExp('[a-z]');
 ```

-In both methods, JavaScript is also creating an Object out of the regex.
-It is recommended to use immutable patterns with the literal, and the RegExp for those regex which are probably going to change or we don't know yet (like an input).
+In both cases, JavaScript is creating an object out of the regex.
+It is recommended to use immutable patterns with the literal as default.

+The RegExp constructor can be used for cases where the regex will change or we don't know it yet (like an input).

-## 3. 🏴‍☠️ Flags
+## 🏴‍☠️ Flags

 Regular expressions have optional superpowers called [`flags`][mdn-flags] that allow for additional features.
-These flags can be used separately or together in any order, and are included as part of the regular expression.

 Some of the widely used are: